KerwannTEP/Gravity1D/README.md

 We refer to [Tep & al. (in prep)](https://ui.adsabs.harvard.edu/abs/2022PhRvE.106d4118R/abstract) for details.

-We also provide bash scripts in the folder `script` to launch and restart a run, as described in this section.
+We also provide bash scripts in the folder `script/` to launch and restart a run, as described in this section.

 ## Post-treatment

-We provide a series of Julia scripts to treat the data saved during the simulation in the `post_treatment` folder.
+We provide a series of Julia scripts to treat the data saved during the simulation in the `post_treatment/` folder.

 ## Running a job array on a cluster with SLURM

-We provide a bash script using SLURM to launch a job array on a computing cluster in the folder `slurm`.
+We provide a bash script using SLURM to launch a job array on a computing cluster in the folder `slurm/`.
 It may be used via the command

 ```
 $ sbatch job_array.sh